DecBayComp/diva-genuage/README.md

 <div align="justify">

 # DIVA & GENUAGE : VIRTUAL REALITY TO CHECK POINT CLOUD TRAJECTORY
 Localizing molecules in large images can generate a huge amount of data to process.
 The exploration of these point clouds and trajectories to detect localization errors can therefore be very time consuming.
-This is why we decided to combine two platforms, **DIVA** and **Genuage** to visualize in virtual reality the raw images overlayed with the trajectory data and thus allow a quick and easy exploration and check of multidimensional point cloud data.
+This is why we decided to combine two platforms, **DIVA** and **Genuage** to visualize in virtual reality raw image overlayed with the trajectory data and thus allow a quick and easy exploration to check the validity of multidimensional point cloud data.

  <img align="left" src="https://user-images.githubusercontent.com/49953723/211052369-473243ed-088c-45d6-a74d-57218fe67cb1.png" width="160px"/>